radss000/BIP47_BDK/README.md

 - Tracking the current value of the user's cryptocurrency assets.
 - Feature for backing up and restoring the wallet.
 This could allow users to protect their assets in case they lose access to their device or wallet.
 And much more !

+The second one is designed to run on a local Bitcoin Core node with an RPC interface.
+It generates a new wallet and Bitcoin address, allowing the user to receive and store Bitcoin.